psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ???

-1. The subscription dispatchers picks up the contract from the subscription contract queue.
+1. Sub ispatchers picks up the contract from the queue.
-1. The subscription dispatcher process passes the subscription contract to the subscription handler process.
-At this stage the status of the subscription contract in the Service Operations Monitor is Started.
+2. Sub Dispatcher process passes the sub contract to the sub handler
+    * Status is Started.
-1. The subscription handler process accepts the subscription contract and runs the notification PeopleCode.
+3. Sub handler process accepts the subscription contract and runs the handler (notification PeopleCode)
-1. In the example shown in the diagram, the notification PeopleCode then uses the service operation data to update application data tables.
-However, the notification PeopleCode can use the service operation data as input to   look up information, create and publish another service operation, and so forth.
-At this stage, the status of the publication contract in the Service Operations Monitor is Working.
+4. Notification PeopleCode then uses the service operation data to update application data tables, etc
+    * Status is Working.
-1. The subscription handler passes the status of the subscription contract to the Service Operations Monitor.
+5. The subscription handler passes the status of the subscription contract to the Service Operations Monitor.
 The typical statuses that display in the Service Operations Monitor for an asynchronous subscription contract are:
     * Done.
 The notification PeopleCode ran successfully.
     * Error.
 An error occurred.